Application Gateway HTTP settings configuration

-The Chromium browser v80 update brought a mandate where HTTP cookies without SameSite attribute has to be treated as SameSite=Lax.
+The Chromium browser v80 update brought a mandate where HTTP cookies without SameSite attribute have to be treated as SameSite=Lax.
 In the case of CORS (Cross-Origin Resource Sharing) requests, if the cookie has to be sent in a third-party context, it has to use SameSite=None; Secure attributes and it should be sent over HTTPS only.
-Otherwise, in a HTTP only scenario, the browser doesn't send the cookies in the third-party context.
+Otherwise, in an HTTP only scenario, the browser doesn't send the cookies in the third-party context.
 The goal of this update from Chrome is to enhance security and to avoid Cross-Site Request Forgery (CSRF) attacks.

 To support this change, starting February 17 2020, Application Gateway (all the SKU types) will inject another cookie called ApplicationGatewayAffinityCORS in addition to the existing ApplicationGatewayAffinity cookie.
-The ApplicationGatewayAffinityCORS cookie has two more attributes added to it ("SameSite=None; Secure") so that sticky session are maintained even for cross-origin requests.
+The ApplicationGatewayAffinityCORS cookie has two more attributes added to it ("SameSite=None; Secure") so that sticky sessions are maintained even for cross-origin requests.

 Note that the default affinity cookie name is ApplicationGatewayAffinity and you can change it.
 In case you're using a custom affinity cookie name, an additional cookie is added with CORS as suffix.
 For example, CustomCookieNameCORS.